impact-hiv/NepidemiX/doc/documentation.rst

 The Process class
 ==================

 A process is a set of operations executing on a network each iteration of the simulation.
 The Simulation class will call methods in a process object representing different stages such as node and edge state updates, network state initialization, et c.
-Processes are subclasses of the class :ref:`networkmodule.process.Process <NepidemiX-API-Process>`.
-This class defines the interface for all processes, and by overloading the methods of this class different specific processes functionality is created. networkmodule.process also contain a few ready defined processes such as the generic ScriptedProcess.
+Processes are subclasses of the class :ref:`nepidemix.process.Process <NepidemiX-API-Process>`.
+This class defines the interface for all processes, and by overloading the methods of this class different specific processes functionality is created.

 Processes operate at network/edge level as well as network level.
 The node and edge updates look at one entity at a time, but have access to read from the full network.
 The network update is called for the entire network and can operate on that level.
 As most processes we are interested in are on the form `if node/edge state is x then with some probability move it into state y`.
 Such rules will only write to a single entity (node/edge) at a time and can be fully implemented using local (per-entity) update rules only.
 The whole network update can later be used if other data/updates are needed, for instance mean field or topology changes.